OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     (Example: Source node _Plasmodiophora diplantherae_ from Index Fungorum, in Protozoa, has one workspace candidate derived from NCBI and another from WoRMS.
-Because the source node and the NCBI candidate are both in Phytomyxea, while the WoRMS candidate has no applicable lineage in common, the NCBI candidate is chosen.)
+Because the source node and the NCBI candidate both claim to be in a taxon with name 'Phytomyxea', while the WoRMS candidate has no applicable lineage in common, the NCBI candidate is chosen.)

     The details are complicated because (a) every pair of nodes have at least _some_ of their lineage in common, and (b) genus names do not